ssiagu/magentic-ui/README.md

   <img src="docs/magui-actionguard.png" alt="Action Guard UI" width="45%" style="margin:10px;">
 </p>

 Magentic-UI is a multi-agent system for automating complex web tasks.
 An Orchestrator coordinates four agents—WebSurfer, Coder, FileSurfer, and UserProxy—to handle browsing, coding, file management, and user feedback, all through a collaborative web interface.

+> **Key Features:**
+>
+> - 🧑‍🤝‍🧑 **Co-Planning**: Collaboratively create, review, and approve step-by-step plans with the system.
+> - 🤝 **Co-Tasking**: Work together with agents to execute complex tasks, with real-time feedback and control.
+> - 🛡️ **Action Guards**: Protect sensitive actions (file changes, code execution, navigation) with user approvals.
+> - 🧠 **Plan Learning**: The system learns from previous plans to improve future task automation.

 Here's how you can get started with Magentic-UI.
 It's easy to install and run, and you can even build it from source if you prefer.

 ```bash
 python3 -m venv .venv